rawpurplesmurf/aws-backup-calculator/README.md

 # AWS Backup Calculator API

-I needed this after coming across 39,000 ebs snapshots in an account, math is hard, especially with a lot of data, this is prety much all the work of AI, started with chatGPT and refined in cursor.

 A FastAPI-based calculator for estimating AWS backup costs across different storage types and backup schedules.
 This tool helps you estimate the costs of backing up your AWS resources (EBS, EFS, and RDS) with various backup schedules and retention policies.

 ## Features